george-language/george-language.github.io/book/chapter3.1.md

 - `>=` compares two values to see if one is greater than or equal to another
 - `<=` compares two values to see if one is less than or equal to another

 The `if` statement takes a comparison (often called an expression) to determine if the value is true or false.
-If true, run the code, otherwise continue.
+If true, run the code, otherwise ignore and continue.

 ```
 obj x = 10;